-Accounts receivable are stated at realizable value, net of allowance for doubtful accounts.
-The allowance for doubtful accounts is based on the Company's assessment of the collectability of its accounts receivable, which considers the Company's historical write-offs of uncollectible accounts, an analysis of the aging of outstanding accounts receivable, specific customers with known adverse financial conditions, and considers other relevant factors, including contractual terms and current and future economic conditions.
+Accounts receivable are stated at realizable value, net of allowance for expected credit losses.
+The allowance for expected credit losses is based on the Company's assessment of the collectability of its accounts receivable, which considers the Company's historical write-offs of uncollectible accounts, an analysis of the aging of outstanding accounts receivable, specific customers with known adverse financial conditions, and considers other relevant factors, including contractual terms and current and future economic conditions.
 The Company also considers current market conditions and current and future economic conditions in reviewing the adequacy of the allowance.
 The Company reassesses the adequacy of the allowance for credit losses each reporting period.

-The Company's allowance for doubtful accounts was \$2.3 million and \$2.0 million as of January 31, 2023 and 2022, respectively.
+The Company's allowance for expected credit losses was \$2.3 million as of January 31, 2024 and 2023.